Myndex/TuttleAndButtle/README.md

 - [Myndex Linktree](https://linktr.ee/Myndex) a short curated list of key resources, tools, and documentation.
 - [The APCA Discussion Forum](https://github.com/Myndex/SAPC-APCA/discussions) the discussion forum on GitHub, free to join in the conversation.

-There is another rebuttle to this pack, in ["apca-introduction"](https://github.com/Myndex/apca-introduction).

-_Footnote: "Tuttle And Buttle" refers to Terry Gilliam's film "Brazil", and the glitch that mixed up two individuals with unfortunate consequences._